chloe-nguyenminh/csc413_project/README.md

 Mathematical reasoning is a complex task that requires both comprehension of mathematical language and problem-solving skills.
 By combining Math-BERT's ability to understand mathematical expressions and T5's general-purpose reasoning capabilities, this project aims to create a hybrid model capable of tackling:

 - Mathematical equation solving
-- Proof generation
-- Word problem analysis
+- Math word problem analysis

 The repository includes code, experimental results, and analysis.